Eating disorders program information

 Here’s more on how we can help heal:

 - Care around the clock.
-To help patients reach a stable condition in the hospital, at Children’s we provide around-the-clock care, including monitoring, nutritional rehabilitation, high staff-to-patient ratios and access to any specialists that are needed.
+To help patients reach a stable condition in the hospital, Children’s Minnesota provides around-the-clock care, including monitoring, nutritional rehabilitation, high staff-to-patient ratios and access to any specialists that are needed.

 - Staying in your element.
-If a patient is healthy enough, we focus on treatment in outpatient, or the clinic, so he or she is able to remain in his or her everyday environment and learn to change and recover while going about the activities of daily life.
+If a patient is healthy enough, we focus on treatment in outpatient, or the clinic, so they are able to remain in their everyday environment and learn to change and recover while going about the activities of daily life.

 - Family-centered care.
 Family members play an active, positive role in helping kids recover.
 We view family members as importance resources for recovery.

 - A collaborative model.
-The Children’s eating disorder team collaborates with treatment developers at Stanford University and the University of Oxford to ensure that treatments are expertly delivered and adapted as needed.
+The Children’s Minnesota eating disorder team collaborates with treatment developers at The University of California San Francisco, Oxford, and The University of Miami to ensure that eating disorder treatments are expertly delivered and adapted as needed.

-At Children’s, we’re committed to finding the best treatment to help you or your child fully recover.
+At Children’s Minnesota, we’re committed to finding the best eating disorder treatment to help you or your child fully recover.